Joe Gibbs Racing: NASCAR Craftsman Truck Series

 From 2000 to 2002, Joe Gibbs fielded trucks numbered 20 and 48 in the Craftsman Truck Series for his sons Coy and J. D. Gibbs.
-Coy ran 12 races in 2000, then the full 2001 and 2002 seasons, with 21 top 10s and 10th-place points finishes in the latter two seasons.
-J. D. only ran a total of 8 races over the three seasons, with no top 10 finishes.
+Coy ran 12 races in 2000, then the full 2001 and 2002 seasons, with 21 top-tens and tenth-place points finishes in the latter two seasons.
+J. D. only ran a total of eight races over the three seasons, with no top 10 finishes.

 From 2004 to 2006, JGR drivers drove in the Truck Series for Chevrolet-affiliated Morgan-Dollar Motorsports, fielding Bobby Labonte, Tony Stewart, Denny Hamlin, J. J. Yeley, Jason Leffler, and Aric Almirola in select races.
 In 2006, JGR contracted Spears Motorsports to field Almirola in their 75 truck for his rookie Truck season.
-Almirola had three top 10s (compared to two top 10s in four starts the previous year), finishing 18th in points.
+Almirola had three top-tens (compared to two top-tens in four starts the previous year), finishing 18th in points.